JS-Rojas/Criticality_Awareness_QLS/README.md

 1. **Hierarchical Ferromagnetic Model (HFM)**: A statistical physics model that exhibits phase transitions
 2. **Layer Dynamics Model**: A system where each layer integrates its input over time with memory parameter ε

+## Documents

+- `Systematic_Explorations_of_Measures.pdf`: Detailed documentation of measures and theoretical framework
+- `HFM_model.ipynb`: Implementation and analysis notebook

 ## Features

 - Implementation of HFM with configurable parameters